vertexproject/synapse/docs/synapse/userguides/userguide_section11.rst

 * **Filtering** data (down-selecting a subset of nodes from an existing set of nodes).
 * **Pivoting** across data ("navigating" the hypergraph by moving from an existing set of nodes to another set of nodes that share some property and / or value with the original set).

-These operations are discussed in more detail (and with examples) elsewhere in this documentation.

 Whether lifting, filtering, or pivoting across data in a Cortex, you need to be able to clearly specify the data you’re interested in – your selection criteria.
 In most cases, the criteria you specify will be based on one or more of the following:

 * A **property** (primary or secondary) on a node.